tomek7b6/OpenMQTTGateway/docs/use/gateway.md

 ### Activate
 `mosquitto_pub -t "home/OpenMQTTGateway/commands/MQTTtoSYS/config" -m '{"discovery":true}'`

-If you want the settings to be kept upon gateway restart, you can save the state by adding `"save":true`.
+If you want the settings to be kept upon gateway restart, you can save the state by adding `"save":true` (ESP32 only).
 `mosquitto_pub -t "home/OpenMQTTGateway/commands/MQTTtoSYS/config" -m '{"discovery":false, "save":true}'`

 ::: tip